 They bloom from late spring until early summer.

 Summer bloomers will bloom in July, August, and Sept.
-Some will ever keep blooming into October.
+Some flowering shrubs will keep blooming into October.

 Hydrangea Shrub (Hydrangea)

 Often called a snowball bush because of the big round flower clusters that fill the plant in the summer.
 This fabulous fast growing garden shrub can be grown in sun or shade.

 The butterfly bush is one of the longest blooming shrubs.
 They bloom from early summer until the frost hits it in fall.

 The clusters of flowers attract butterflies and other pollinators.

 It's a fast growing shrub that enjoys a light pruning in early spring.

 For best blooming, Weigela plants like to be in full sun but can tolerate some light shade.
 They can grow from 4 to 10 feet tall and wide.
 They look incredible when in bloom with tiny trumpet-like flowers covering the plant.

 They also attract hummingbirds, butterflies and other pollinators.